 Students graduating with Honors in Psychology look back on this experience as an important step in their career, even when they have not decided to pursue graduate study in psychology.
 They view their Honors Program experience as providing them with valuable critical thinking, and organizational and writing skills.

 Ordinarily, students submit an application to be admitted to the Honors Program in the fall semester of their junior year.
 Those who are admitted meet with the director of the Honors Program during the fall semester to begin the process of identifying a faculty member to serve as the student's honors mentor for the duration of their projects.
 To be eligible for admission, a student must have achieved at least a 3.5 GPA overall and must have completed the mathematics, statistics, and research methods requirements.
-Admission to the Honors Program at a time later than the spring semester of the junior year may be approved by the director of the Honors Program.
-The primary factor in determining whether a late admission will be allowed is whether the student can produce an acceptable honors thesis proposal and final thesis as mentored by a Psychology faculty member.
-Students interested in applying should contact Dr. JoAnn Farver at (213) 740-3965 or email@example.com.
+Students interested in applying should contact Dr. JoAnn Farver at (213) 740-3965 or firstname.lastname@example.org

 Successful completion of the Honors Program requires all of the following: